weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 oldest son by his real wife you know—told him about it.
-But Elmer was all out of sympathy with the idea, and, although he did not tell my father so, had no notion of acquainting Joshua either with his real parentage or with the fact that he should have <span id="calibre_link-371" page-number="296" page-name="Page:There Is Confusion.djvu/302" page-index="302" page-quality="3" title="Page:There_Is_Confusion.djvu/302"></span>been one of Aaron Bye's heirs.
+But Elmer was all out of sympathy with the idea, and, although he did not tell my father so, had no notion of acquainting Joshua either with his real parentage or with the fact that he should have been one of Aaron Bye's heirs.
 Elmer was one of those men with a sharp dislike, amounting to an obsession, almost, for Negroes, for all unfortunate people.
 I'm free from it personally."